spdk/spdk/test/pmem/test_plan.md

 - call bdev_pmem_create with with correct arguments to create a pmem bdev
 - return code = 0, no errors
 - using get_bdevs check that pmem bdev was created
-- delete pmem bdev using delete_pmem_bdev
+- delete pmem bdev using bdev_pmem_delete
 - return code = 0, no error code
 - delete previously created pmem pool
 - return code = 0, no error code